sediqullahbadakhsh/awesome-books/README.md

 # Awesome Books

 > In this project we are making a library where you can save all your favorite books!
+> in this Milestone we only add the following functionalities using Objects:

+- Adding to list
+- Removing from list
+- On reaload the saved data stores

 ## Built With